 Because it is a humectant (helps preserve and slow the loss of moisture), glycerol is indispensable in DIY skin care products including soaps, moisturizers, lotions, masks, and more!

-In short, toothpastes containing glycerin/glycerol may encourage the formation of cavities!
+In short, toothpaste containing glycerin/glycerol may encourage the formation of cavities!
 This goes for homemade toothpaste too!

 How is Vegetable Glycerin Made?

 There are a number of ways to make glycerin.
-This is where the rubber meets the road with regard to its safety or toxicity when ingested.
+This is where the rubber meets the road with regard to its safety or toxicity.

-As alluded to above, industry almost exclusively uses vegetable glycerin.
-This is because the process is most cost effective when using plants.
+As alluded to above, the industry almost exclusively uses vegetable glycerin.
+This is because the process is most cost-effective when using plants.